Directions

 Sometime between 1861 – 1863 Gabriel escaped from Hollyman making his way to Chicago where he found work as a coachman.
 In 1863 Massachusetts Governor John A. Andrew had been given permission by President Lincoln to raise a regiment of infantry made up of free men of color and fugitive slaves.

-In order to fill the ranks and have the finest men possible Governor Andrews turned to his friend George Stearns who came up with the idea of opening recruiting stations throughout the northern states.
+To fill the ranks and have the finest men possible Governor Andrews turned to his friend George Stearns who produced the idea of opening recruiting stations throughout the northern states.
 Stearns then turned to John Mercer Langston to aid in the recruiting effort.
 Langston’s efforts were so successful that enough men were recruited to fill the ranks of two regiments.
 The first regiment was trained at Camp Meigs in Readsville, Massachusetts and mustered into the federal army as the 54th Massachusetts Infantry.
 Following on the footsteps of the 54th the remaining men were trained and mustered in as the 55th Massachusetts Infantry.

 According to Gabriel Nelsons service record he enlisted at age 29.
-His complexion was dark and his eyes were brown.
-His hair was black.
+His eyes were brown, Hair was black.
+Complexion dark.
 Gabriel stated that he had been born in Marion County, Missouri and that he was a farmer.
-Gabriel was mustered in May 31, 1863.
-From October 1863 through January 1864 he was on detached service with the Pioneers (manual labor performing various duties building roads, fortifications etc.).
+Gabriel was mustered on May 31, 1863.
+From October 1863 through January 1864, he was on detached service with the Pioneers (building roads, fortifications etc.).
 December 1864 through January 1865 Gabriel was left sick at Folly Island, South Carolina.
 After returning to his regiment in January of 1865 he was on picket duty at Long Island, South Carolina.

 The 55th was involved in the following engagements: